Peyton McNamara

-Peyton McNamara (born 22 February 2002) is an American-born Jamaican footballer who plays as a midfielder for college team Ohio State Buckeyes and the Jamaica national team.
+Peyton McNamara (born 22 February 2002) is a professional footballer who plays as a midfielder.
+Born in the United States, she represents Jamaica internationally.
+She played collegiately for the Ohio State Buckeyes.

+Club career

+McNamara was invited to train as a non-roster player with Chicago Stars FC in the 2025 preseason.

 International career

 Born in the United States, McNamara is eligible to represent Jamaica internationally through her mother's heritage, and she first played for the U20 team in 2020.

 McNamara received her first call-up to the senior team in June 2021.
 She then made her senior international debut against Nigeria on 10 June 2021.